microsoft/sqlworkshops/sql2019lab/README.md

 To complete this workshop you will need the following:

 - Clone the workshop using git from https://github.com/microsoft/sqlworkshops.git.
 All the scripts and files in the labs are found in the **sql2019** folder.
+- On Windows systems, you should use the following git syntax

+    `git clone --config core.autocrlf=false https://github.com/microsoft/sqlworkshops.git`

 - Install the software as listed in the **Setup** section below

 Each module of this workshop can be studied and used independently of each other or taken all as a single lab.
 The Modules are designed in a sequence but you can use each of them one at a time at your own pace.